cdauth/json-stream-es/README.md

 `deserializeJsonValue(stream: ReadableStream<JsonChunk>): Promise<JsonValue>`

 Sometimes, your `ReadableStream<JsonChunk>` may contain only one JSON value that you want to decode.
-A typical scenario for this is a nested stream created by [`JsonPathStreamSplitter`](#jsonpathstreamsplitter) where a sub stream contains only one value.
+A possible scenario for this is a nested stream created by [`JsonPathStreamSplitter`](#jsonpathstreamsplitter) where a sub stream contains only one value.

 For your convenience, `deserializeJsonValue` pipes your stream to a `JsonDeserializer` and returns the JSON value emitted by it.
 If your stream contains more or less than 1 JSON value, an error is thrown.